6-minute read

 Companies are beginning to use tools like chatbots in record numbers, supplementing voice conversations and augmenting customer service processes.
 As with any big change, it’s important to have a plan in place to ensure smooth adoption.
 Digital transformation—whether from faxes to laptops or from phone calls to chatbots—requires change management.

 The thought of creating a change management strategy may seem overwhelming, maybe even as stressful as making the change itself!
 Chatbots are still a relatively new technology, and the associated change in customer service platform – chat messaging – brings similar but separate challenges.
 Even if artificial intelligence, machine learning, and chatbots aren’t new concepts for your business, these changes may be daunting.
 So where do you start?
+With best practices from the world of change management consulting.

 Define your reasoning and achieve leadership alignment